solliancenet/microsoft-mysql-developer-guide/artifacts/06-02-FunctionApp-Python/README.md

 ```

 - Open the terminal window
-  - Verify that you are using the virtual environment created by the Azure Functions extension (the command prompt will be prefaced by `(.venv)`)
+  - Verify that the virtual environment created by the Azure Functions extension (the command prompt will be prefaced by `(.venv)`) is being used.
     - If the virtual environment is not active, open the command palette, select `Python: Select Interpreter`, and choose the virtual environment
   - Install the MySQL connector: